west352/todo-list/README.md

 ## Todo-list Application
-The main purpose of the project is to practice using HTML, CSS, Javascript, and the Model-view-controller software architectural pattern to build a basic front-end application.
+The main purpose of making the project is to practice using HTML, CSS, Javascript, and the Model-view-controller software architectural pattern to build a basic front-end application.
 It could be used as a temporary todo-list reminder.
 There is another version of this application built by React and Redux with additional features available in my github repository.